-If you have already sent in your FAFSA, and Columbia University Title IV Code 002707, was not one of the schools you originally listed; go online and add us.
+If you have already completed your FAFSA, and Columbia University Title IV Code 002707 was not one of the schools you originally listed, please go online and add us.

 Note: There may be private companies who charge to help you completing this form.
 They charge a fee if you complete the FAFSA on line with them.
-There is no charge for filing a FAFSA, so be sure to go to the correct website: FAFSA.ed.gov
+There is no charge for filing a FAFSA, so be sure to go to the correct website: studentaid.gov/h/apply-for-aid/fafsa

-- Complete the Aid Type Request FORM on Net Partner form if you have never applied for aid with us before.
-This form asks you to indicate the type of financial aid for which you would like to be considered.
-The type of financial aid you indicate on this form will determine which documents you need to complete for the financial aid application process. - 3.
-The CSS Profile application is a fee-based online financial aid application which collects supplemental information for us (the fee for your first school is \$25).
+3. The CSS Profile application is a fee-based online financial aid application which collects supplemental information for us (the fee for your first school is \$25).
 Since some of the information that you provide on the FAFSA is also required on the CSS Profile application, you may want to complete both applications at the same time.
 The CSS Profile code for CDM is 2173.

 If your parents have separate households (separated/divorced) then you must provide complete financial information for each parental household.
 One parent will be called the custodial parent and the other will be called the non-custodial parent.
 There will be an additional charge for collecting the non-custodial parent's information.
-If you have questions about completing or submitting the application, contact CSS PROFILE at 844-202-0524.
+If you have questions about completing or submitting the application, contact CSS Profile at 844-202-0524.